-INTERNET - Access "www.voteproxy.com" and follow the on-screen instructions or scan the QR code with your smartphone.
-Have your proxy card available when you access the web page.

-TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States or 1-718-921-8500 from foreign countries from any touch-tone telephone and follow the instructions.
-Have your proxy card available when you call.

-Vote online/phone until 11:59 PM EST the day before the meeting.

-MAIL - Sign, date and mail your proxy card in the envelope provided as soon as possible.
+TELEPHONE - Call toll-free 1-800-PROXI 718-921-8500 from foreign countries, from ar instructions.
+Have your proxy card available v Vote on line/phone until 11:59 PM EST the da ay before the meeting.
+MAIL - Sign, date and mail your proxy card i n the envelope provided as soon as possible.
 IN PERSON - You may vote your shares in person by attending the Annual Meeting.

-GO GREEN - e-Consent makes it easy to go paperless.
+COMPANY NUMBER GO GREEN - e-Consent makes it easy to go paperless.
 With e-Consent, you can quickly access your proxy material, statements and other eligible documents online, while reducing costs, clutter and paper waste.
-Enroll today via www.amstock.com to enjoy online access.

-COMPANY NUMBER ACCOUNT NUMBER

-Date:

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on June 18, 2015 i Please detach along perforated line and mail in the envelope provided IF you are not voting via the internet or telephone. i

-The Proxy Statement and 2014 Annual Report are available at www.opko.com

-Signature of Stockholder

-Signature of Stockholder

-CTION OF EACH OF THE NOMINEES FOR DIRECTORS. .
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN Election of ten directors.
-In their discretion, the proxy holders are authorized to vote upor such other matters as may properly come before the meeting of any postponement or adjournment thereof. ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES ☐ FOR ALL EXCEPT (See instructions below) NOMINEES: O Phillip Frost, M.D.
-O Jane H. Hsiao, Ph.D., M.B.A.
-O Steven D. Rubin O Robert A. Baron O Thomas E. Beier O Dmitry Kolosov O Richard A. Lerner, M.D.
-O John A. Paganelli O Richard C. Pfenniger, Jr. O Alice Lin-Tsing Yu, M.D., Ph.D.
-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR IN PROPOSAL 1.
-"FOR ALL EXCEP to vote for any individual nominee(s), mark I" and fill in the circle next to each nominee I, as shown here: nt, please check the box at right and indicate your new Please note that changes to the registered name(s) on his method.
+Enroll today via www.astfinancial.com to enjoy online access.
+ACCOUNT NUMBER arding the Availability of Proxy Materials for the The Proxy Statement and 2016 Annual Report are av ne 15, 2017 i Please detach along per forated line and mail in the envelope provided IF y you are not voting via the internet or telephone. i "FOR" TI FREQUENCY WITH WHICH S RECOMMENDS A VOTE "FOR" THE ELECT HE SAY ON PAY PROPOSAL, AND "FOR" TH FOCKHOLDERS PROVIDE AN ADVISORY V TLY IN THE ENCLOSED ENVELOPE.
+PLEAS BLACK INK AS SHOWN I IE SELECTION OF "1 YEAR" AS OTE ON SAY ON PAY, PLEASE SE MARK YOUR VOTE IN BLUI S THE S SIGN, DATE AND RETURN Election of eight directors. te to approve the compensation ficers of the Company ("Say on ☐ FOR ALL NOMINEES NOMINEES: O Phillip Frost, M.D. □ FOR ☐ AGAINST BSTAIN ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES O Jane H. Hsiao, Ph.D., MBA O Steven D. Rubin O Richard M. Krasno, Ph.D.
+O Richard A. Lerner, M.D. te on the frequency with which in advisory vote on Say on Pay.
+3 YEARS ABSTAIN ☐ FOR ALL EXCEPT (See instructions below) O John A. Paganelli O Richard C. Pfenniger, Jr. O Alice Lin-Tsing Yu, M.D., Ph.D.
+4. In their discretion, the prox y holders are authorized to vote may properly come before the INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here. ● THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR IN PROPOSAL 1, FOR PROPOSAL 2, AND FOR THE SELECTION OF "1 YEAR" AS THE FREQUENCY WITH WHICH STOCKHOLDERS PROVIDE AN ADVISORY VOTE ON SAY ON PAY. ase check the box at right and indicate your new note that changes to the registered name(s) on the od.
+MARK "X" HERE IF YOU P MEETING. □ LAN TO ATTEND THE Signature of Stockholder Date: Signature of Stockholder Date:

-Date:
+NOTE: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each stockholder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.